peterhontaru/Piano-Journal/README.md

 what you might hear on Wall Street, previous performance **is** indicative of future success.

+There’s also a secondary goal here to hopefully provide a source of inspiration for other people that have always thought to themselves “**one day I’ll learn a musical instrument**”.
+Any other skill qualifies here, though.
+I aim to be doing this by, at the very least, allowing for visibility into my own journey.
+If this is what you want, why not give it a try?

 ### the what

 **Can we predict how long it would take to learn a piano piece based on